JESUSC1/Speech-Recognition-Exercise/README.md

 - Incorporation of natural language processing techniques to refine and structure transcribed content.

 # Note
 To fully understand the conclusions drawn in this analysis, it is recommended to go through the entire notebook, including the code and its outputs.
-You can view the HTML version fo the notebook [here](https://nbviewer.org/github/JESUSC1/Speech-Recognition-Exercise/blob/main/Speech_Recognition_Exercise.ipynb).
+You can view the HTML version of the notebook [here](https://nbviewer.org/github/JESUSC1/Speech-Recognition-Exercise/blob/main/Speech_Recognition_Exercise.ipynb).

 ## Author
 Jesus Cantu Jr.